 For many employers, retirement account compliance issues can be a constant source of headaches.
 This is where Guideline can help.
 Because it handles all compliance requirements, employers don’t have to worry about fines or hire an in-house or third party company to oversee the plan’s administration.

-While Guideline doesn’t assign employees a personal benefits advisor, the company has a fully staffed customer service department available by email, chat, and phone between the hours of 6 a.m. and 5 p.m.
+While Guideline doesn’t assign employees a personal benefits advisor, the company has a fully staffed customer service department available by email, chat, and phone between the hours of 9 a.m. and 7 p.m.
+ET.

-Human interest also takes care of the administrative tasks associated with its retirement plans.
+Human Interest also takes care of the administrative tasks associated with its retirement plans.
 Employers receive automated signup and onboarding for employees, as well as record-keeping and payroll synchronization.
-Additionally, Human Interest takes care of IRS forms, HR, and compliance.

 With Human Interest, employers don’t have to sacrifice personalized support for affordability.
-Every employer and employee received a dedicated support team for both the setup process and ongoing administration.
+Every employer and employee receives a dedicated support team for both the setup process and ongoing administration.

 If you’re self-employed, it’s worth taking a look at the individual 401(k) offered by Vanguard.
 There are also no setup fees, and no age or income restrictions.
 Vanguard does charge an annual $20 fee per fund held in an individual 401(k), however, the company says it may waive this fee if the account maintains a $50,000 balance.

 If you’re a self-employed business owner, however, you’re considered both an employer and an employee.
-This means you can contribute as both, however your combined contributions are capped at $57,000 for the year 2020.
-If you’re 50 or older, this limit increases to $62,000.
+This means you can contribute as both, however your combined contributions are capped at $66,000 for the 2023 tax year.
+If you’re 50 or older, this limit increases to $73,500.